 The HTC One M8 should be receiving an Android 5.1 update with HTC's Sense 7 UI in August, according to TalkAndroid.
 The HTC One M9 update was also included in the speculation as another device that will be getting upgraded around the same time.

-HTC has made good on its promise for some users, but not for others.
-The Google Play Edition of the HTC One M7 has got the update, while unlocked and developer versions of the HTC One M8 worldwide and the HTC One M7 in the US have now been given a lick of Lollipop too.
+As for older handsets waiting for Android 5.0, the Google Play Edition of the HTC One M7 has got the update, while unlocked and developer versions of the HTC One M8 worldwide and the HTC One M7 in the US have now been given a lick of Lollipop too.

 But owners who have a device that's tied to a specific mobile network or those with a One M7 outside the US may have to hold on for a little while longer.